simulieren/simonhalimonov.com/README.md

 This means that you don't have to deal with `nonce` and other authentication strategies.
 By default all revisions are only available with an authenticated REST API.
 I did this, because it was a pain in the ass to get it properly working.

+#### Custom WordPress Theme for a headless installation

+This project uses a custom theme to deactivate most of the regular frontend of WordPress.

 ---